If you are looking to upgrade your dining room but are on a budget, then painting your oak table and chairs is an inexpensive alternative.

 When painting, keep in mind you should not go cheap on getting the right paints and materials even if you are trying to save money.

 After all, the cost of the paint and materials needed is just a fraction compared to purchasing new furniture.

 7 Steps to Painting Your Oak Dining Table and Chairs

-Let’s start with what you will need for painting your oak table and chairs in the dining room is the following…
+Let’s start with what you will need to paint your oak table and chairs in the dining room is the following…

 - Primer, Paint, Paintbrush, and Paint Roller